Harry Callahan (photographer): Personal life

 Callahan met his future wife, Eleanor Knapp, on a blind date in 1933.
-At that time she was a secretary at Chrysler Motors in Detroit and he was a clerk.
+At that time she was a secretary at Chrysler Motors in Detroit and he was a clerk in the parts department.
 They married three years later.
 In 1950 their daughter Barbara was born.

 Callahan died in Atlanta in 1999.
-His wife Eleanor died on February 28, 2012, in a hospice in Atlanta at the age of 95.
+His wife Eleanor died on February 28, 2012, in Atlanta at the age of 95.